wildflower1227/wildflower1227/README.md

 Hi 👋 My name is Lena
 =====================

-I am doing an apprenticeship as a Software Engineer, in the field of Security, full time.
+I am doing an apprenticeship as a Software Engineer, in the field of ITSec, full time.
 Besides composing music and playing video games, I like to code and study Cybersecurity in my free time.
 My first programming language was Java.

 * 🌍  I'm based on Earth for now